e-noodle/aws/001_10000ft_Overview.md

 ## Mobile Services

 #### Mobile Hub

-Console for managing mobile apps
+  - Console for managing mobile apps

 #### Cognito

-Users can sign into application using Social media providerss (e.g gmail, facebook)
+  - Users can sign into application using Social media providerss (e.g gmail, facebook)

 #### Device Farm

-Enables you to improve the quiality of IOS, Android devices (physical)
+  - Enables you to improve the quiality of IOS, Android devices (physical)

-#### Mobile Analytics - Allows you to analyse app data
+#### Mobile Analytics

+  - Analyse app data

 #### PinPoint

-Engage with your users and understand behaviour of how users use application (like Google Analytics but for apps)
+  - Engage with your users and understand behaviour of how users use application (like Google Analytics but for apps)

 #### WorkDocs

-Uses S3 with security to allow you to manage business documents in the cloud
+  - Uses S3 with security to allow you to manage business documents in the cloud

 #### Workmail

-Exchange for AWS
+  - Exchange for AWS

 ## IOT
-Allow you to manage IOT devices
+  - Manage IOT devices
-Provides services such as IOT gatway
+  - Provides services such as IOT gateway

 ## Desktop and App Streaming

 #### Workspaces
-A way of having a desktop in the client.
+  - A way of having a desktop in the client.

 #### AppStream 2.0
-A way of streaming desktop applications to users
+  - A way of streaming desktop applications to users

 ## Artificial Intelligence

+  - Elon Musk
-Elon Musk - Warning us against the dangers of artification intelligence Superintelligenece = Nick Bostrom
+    - Warning us against the dangers of artification intelligence
+  > Recommended Book:
+  > Superintelligenece by Nick Bostrom